 If you’re in a cluster of trees get up close to one but focus further in the distance.
 This will create a foreground blur and introduces a voyeuristic look in the photo – as if we are peeking around a tree at something.

-- Crop out any distracting branches and bold colours that aren’t putting the attention on your main subject.
+● Crop out any distracting branches and bold colours that aren’t putting attention on your main subject

 Stay away from the saturation tool either, you can boost the colour luminance or individual colour channels according to the tones in the photo but global changes in nature photography can make shots look over-processed.
 Local edits over global ones for the win!

-We’ve got 2 free Lightroom and Camera RAW presets for you to add a moody look to your nature shots.
-They’re two we swear by and think they’ll add a unique style to your photography.
+We’ve got 80 Lightroom and Camera RAW presets for you to add a moody look to your nature shots.
+These are presets we swear by and we know they’ll a unique style to your photography.